Mika-Lahtinen/nervana/README.md

 - `plugins.lua`

   Default plugins to install in your Neovim.
-  To add your plugins, follow the insruction of `Packer.nvim`.
+  To add your plugins, please follow the instruction of `Packer.nvim`.

 - `plugin.settings.lua`